11 April 2016

 English – Pupils will be reading Bill’s New Frock by Anne Fine.
 This humorous yet thought provoking book lends itself to many exciting creative writing opportunities and interesting discussions.
-The pupils will be rehearsing for the end of year drama production based on Aesop’s Fables.
-The pupils will also be given the opportunity to write their fables.
-Finally they will be preparing their entry for the School handwriting competition.
+They will also read the short novel Journey to Jo’burg by Beverley Naido and discuss the themes of apartheid and separation.
+We will also be completing regular grammar, spelling and punctuation exercises.

 Maths – Pupils will continue to read, write and compare 4 and 5 digit numbers and solve problems using number.
 They will understand, read and write numbers up to 2 decimal places.
 They will calculate the perimeter and area of shapes.
 Pupils will name and classify 2D and 3D shapes and use coordinates to draw shapes.
 Finally they will draw bar charts and line graphs.

-Art – Pupils will be dying and printing their rainforest themed t-shirt for the PTA fashion show which will take place on the evening of Friday 19th June.
-You will receive more details about this nearer the time.
-Following this our art work will be linked with our history project, the Aztecs.
+Art – Our art work will be linked with our history project, the Aztecs.
 The pupils will paint their own Aztec design, create in clay their own Aztec sun stone and use mosaic techniques to make their Aztec masks

 French – Pupils will work on sounds and spellings and be encouraged to use the language more creatively.
 They will learn to name some francophone countries and some towns in France; and talk about travel, different countries and the weather.
 They will also consolidate and extend their knowledge of numbers by counting in multiples of 10; learn further expressions for likes and dislikes and learn how to justify their opinions; learn some common adjectives and revise how to make simple feminine agreements; and use the vous form of the imperative to give instructions.

 Games – During this term, a range of sporting activities will be covered.
 In games such as tennis, cricket for the boys and rounders for the girls, the emphasis will be on improving basic skills and increasing the understanding of match play.
 In swimming, pupils will continue to develop their technique in all 3 basic strokes.
 In athletics, pupils will learn about a variety of individual events and their performances will be recorded and monitored.
 There will also be some preparation work for sports day which takes place on the afternoon of Friday 17 June.